Traveling with pets is one of the joys of the RV Lifestyle, but it also presents some limitations on where you can go.

 But what about traveling in general with a pet?

-The go-to source, in my opinion, is the husband-wife team behind gopetfriendly.com – Rod and Amy Burkert.
+The go-to source for traveling with pets, in my opinion, is the husband-wife team behind GoPetFriendly.com – Rod and Amy Burkert.

-One of the reasons I like GoPetFriendly.com so much is because Amy and Rod are full-time RVers themselves, traveling North America in a Class A and documenting thousands of places friendly to pets.
-Their site is an encyclopedia of travel advice for RVers looking for pet friendly places.
+Amy and Rod are full-time RVers themselves, traveling North America in a Class A and documenting thousands of places friendly to pets.
+Their site is an encyclopedia of travel advice for RVers looking for pet-friendly places.

 First off, she reports a trend that is going to make many of you happy.

-“I think travelling with our pets is becoming easier,” Amy told me.
+“I think traveling with our pets is becoming easier,” Amy told me.
 “More places are recognizing that (travelers) are a viable market.”